Quuxplusone/goodcook/md/goodcook.md

 While the beef is still hot, brush it with Dijon mustard all over, and then let it rest.

-Moisten your cutting board with a damp towel.
 Layer three pieces of plastic wrap on the board.
-Take two or three crepes (depending on the width of your beef) and trim into squares the length of the meat.
-Line them up vertically on the plastic.
+Take two or three crepes (depending on the diameter of your beef) and trim into squares the length of the meat.
+Line them up on the plastic.
 Layer the prosciutto slices on top of the crepes, then spread the duxelles over the prosciutto.
 Season with salt and pepper.
 Pour any juices from the sheet pan over the duxelles.
 Place the beef at the bottom of the crepe and roll it up, using the plastic wrap to lift as you pull the crepes over the beef.
 Smooth the plastic wrap and twist the ends to form a tight package.
 Refrigerate for 20 minutes.

-Moisten the cutting board again, then layer three more pieces of plastic wrap.
+Layer three more pieces of plastic wrap on the board.
 Place the puff pastry in the center, and use a rolling pin to evenly roll it to 1/8 inch thick, trimming if necessary to fit your tenderloin.
 Unwrap the beef from the refrigerator and place it on the puff pastry, one-third of the way up.
 Lightly brush the pastry with egg wash to help it stick to itself; then roll the pastry up and over the beef until the edges meet.
-Smooth it evenly across, seal the seam, and cut off any excess.
+Smooth it evenly across, seal the seams, and cut off any excess.
 Discard the plastic wrap.
 Apply egg wash to the outside of the Wellington.
-Use the back of a knife to gently score the top in a decorative pattern.
-Season with more salt, place on a parchment-lined tray, and refrigerate for five minutes.
+Use a knife to gently score the top in a decorative pattern.
+Season with more salt, place on a parchment-lined sheet pan, and refrigerate for five minutes.

-Bake in the center of a 450°F oven (425°F if using a convection oven) for 18 to 20 minutes, until golden brown.
-Remove and let rest for five minutes before slicing and serving.
+Bake in the center of a 450°F oven (425°F if using a convection oven) for 40 to 45 minutes, until the pastry is golden brown and the internal temperature reads 125°F. Remove and let rest for ten minutes before slicing and serving.

 Black Forest Cookies